 This is a chart of the party faithful, where the purple center does not hold.
 But is there still a silent majority of citizens stuck in the purple middle, abandoned by both parties moving to the extremist wings and invisible in this chart?
 Yes, I think there is.
 But they need to hear a new song to become mobilized and visible.
 Not a song of a third party imposed from above, but a song of autonomy coming from below.

 As Below, So Above.

-Back Your Distance
+Take Back Your Distance

-I say distance, I mean establishing a healthy physical separation from the Nudging State and the Nudging Oligarchy, as well as a healthy mental separation.
+When I say distance, I mean establishing a healthy physical separation from the Nudging State and the Nudging Oligarchy, as well as a healthy mental separation.

 “I recall how miserable I was, and how one day you brought me to a realization of my miserable state.
 I was preparing to deliver a eulogy upon the emperor in which I would tell plenty of lies with the object of winning favor with the well-informed by my lying; so my heart was panting with anxiety and seething with feverish, corruptive thoughts.